Generative Inverse Design with Abstention via Diagonal Flow Matching: Conclusion

 These contributions enable a key capability for deploying generative design in engineering practice: the ability to flag uncertain predictions rather than silently producing unreliable designs.
 This is especially valuable when downstream decisions (e.g. manufacturing, deployment) are costly.

 \paragraph{Limitations.} While our UQ metrics substantially improve upon baselines, the gap to oracle performance (34--57\% for error-rejection) indicates room for improvement.
-Additionally, while Diag--CFM excels at inverse generation, we observed that for forward prediction in high dimensions ($P{\ge}50$), standard INN baselines remain competitive.
+Additionally, while Diag--CFM excels at inverse generation, we observed that for forward prediction on DTLZ at high dimensions ($P{\ge}50$), standard INN baselines remain competitive.
 Future work might explore hybrid architectures to capture the strengths of both approaches.

 \paragraph{Future Work.} Promising directions include integrating Diag--CFM into active learning loops where uncertainty guides data acquisition to resolve high-error regions efficiently.
 Finally, given the method's effective scaling to high-dimensional spaces, a natural next step is to apply Diag--CFM to inverse problems with larger parameter sets, such as topology optimization or molecular discovery.